-The committee recommends a campus-wide unification of all HP space signage and pavement markings to ensure consistency, visibility, and ease of recognition for individuals with mobility needs and community members.
+The committee recommends a campus-wide unification of all HP space signage and pavement markings to ensure consistency, visibility, and ease of recognition for individuals with mobility needs.
 Current variations in signage type, condition, and location reduce clarity and may unintentionally create barriers.

-• Add Additional Accommodation Spaces:
+Add Additional Accommodation Spaces: